mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 <p class="question invisible">I edited "Cover the site with tape" rolling it into the sentence "Wipe the area that is leaking with an alcohol pad and then cover the leak with tape".
 The word "site" felt ambiguous and my assumption is that we're taking about putting tape over the leak.</p>

-Full instructions on how to care for your catheter are included in the *Caring for Your Central Venous Catheter* guide which is included in the appendices.
-You should read this guide in full and refer to it when you are changing your dressing or caring for your catheter.
+Full instructions on how to care for your catheter are included in **Caring for Your Central Venous Catheter** which is included at the end of this guide.
+You should read it in full and refer to it when you are changing your dressing or caring for your catheter.

 ### Mobilization and Harvesting
 In an autologous transplant your stem cells are first mobilized and then harvested (also called "collected") from your body before you receive chemotherapy.
-They are re-introduced into your body after your chemotherapy; this is your stem cell transplant.
+They are infused into your body after your chemotherapy; this is your stem cell transplant.

 <p class="feedback remove invisible">On or around Day −4 you will be given an injection of a drug that "mobilizes" your stem cells, then those stem cells will be collected or "harvested" from your bloodstream.</p>